|

 century b.C. all the principal cities of Magna Graecia's

-Ionian coast had reached an high economical, cultural and
+Ionian coast had reached an high economic, cultural and

 demographical development.
 This is why the interest of every